I get emotionally sidelined when I talk about my father. Deep sigh.

 Whelp, awesome.
 That explains my thirty-five years of life.
 I have been unaware of this cycle for way too long.
 I lost someone unexpectedly and it changed the trajectory of my life.
 I had the irrational belief that I was cheated out of a “better” life — I don’t know what kind of father/person he would have been.
 I don’t know that he would have been better than what I had.

 Empowerment comes from awareness.

 I’m now aware of what grief looks like.
-I’m learnjng that grieving is a cyclical process.
+I’m learning that grieving is a cyclical process.
 As I go through life, how I relate to my father’s loss will change.
-I never grieved my step-father’s loss.
-My grandpa died a few months before my step-father.
-A month later, we welcomed our second child … a few years later we welcomed two more children close in age.
-I’ve been distracted for too long to grieve.
+I never really grieved my step-father’s loss — My grandpa (another influential male) died in May 2010, I had our second child in June 2010 and in September 2010 my step-father died — the new baby and toddler kept me busy.

 If you have lost your father, have a strained relationship, or never had a father in your life, The Fatherless Daughter Project is a great place to start helping you get unstuck.